 - another person living in the household or care facility, including other children

 - an employee of the responsible care service/agency or government department

 - a person not living in the household, where a person in (a) or (c) failed to protect the child, or the action or inaction of a person in (a) or (c) contributed to the abuse.

 This report includes data on cases of abuse in care where:

-- The child was aged less than 18 years at the time of the abuse.
+- The child was aged under 18 at the time of the abuse.
 This may include cases where the child was older at the date of substantiation.